appfolio/parallel_tests-fine_grain_test/README.md

 After checking out the repo, run `bundle` to install dependencies.
 Then, run `rake test` to run the tests.

 Note, this gem uses Minitest framework for its own tests but uses the Appraisal gem to test against potentially different version of test-unit and minitest.
-See integration_test.rb.
+See the integration tests.

 ## Contributing